paasmaker/paasmaker/documentation/source/user-howto-php-wordpress.rst

 	not follow this guide and use Amazon S3, or do not use another method to preserve the files that get uploaded, you may lose data.

+	Additionally, plugins and themes installed directly into a production instance will be lost when that instance is recycled.
+If you follow the workflow suggested in the guide, you can avoid this issue.

 Getting Started
 ---------------